afistoli/46120-PiWE/week01_intro_git/README.md

    * If you are asked to link your GitHub account to a "student identifier", the identifier should be your student ID or DTU username.
 3. Other group members should now click the same link on Learn for the GitHub assignment BUT join the existing team, "Team X".
    * If you are asked to link your GitHub account to a "student identifier", the identifier should be your student ID or DTU username.
-4. Each team member should navigate to your team's repository on GitHub and clone it locally to your computer.
+4. Everyone clones the new team repo locally to their computer.
 5. Discuss with your team:
    * Who should answer which questions in "Git questions", which is part of Part 3.
    * If you will complete Part 2 together or individually.